mindey/detime/README.rst

     * 3~4 weeks rolling by 10 days onto months.
 #. => 1 year is:
     * 36.5 (or 36.6 on leap years) weeks.

+NOTE: It would be nice to have decimal expression of years indicate exactly month numbers.

+However, the choice to use leap years and round numbers of days in months make that impossible.